 What is the Vogelhochzeit?
 It’s a song to Welcome Spring!

 Germans love to sing, and they especially love their folk songs.
-One of my favorite German Folk Songs is the Vogelhochzeit.
+One of my favorite German Folk Songs is “Vogelhochzeit.”
 In German School, I loved singing the fi-de-ralala part over and over.
 And with so many verses, the song can go on longer than the Twelve Days of Christmas!
-(I have a feeling that’s why my German School teacher…
+(I have a feeling that’s why my German School teacher seldom…

 Edelweiss!
 All about this Legendary Alpine Flower

-When I was a little girl, my Opa sent me a card that had a dried pressed edelweiss flower and a miniature hiker’s axe on it.
-I loved pulling back the protective cover and petting the soft fuzzy petals.
-For years that card sat on my bookshelf, and I would imagine the mysterious far-off mountain it came from.
-You see,…
+When I was a little girl, my Opa sent me a card with a dried pressed edelweiss flower and a miniature hiker’s axe.
+I loved pulling back the protective cover and petting the soft, fuzzy petals.
+For years, that card sat on my bookshelf, and I would imagine the mysterious, far-off mountain it came from.
+You see, I grew up…

 Castle Frankenstein in Germany- A Castle Swirled in Mystery and Legend